Biography

 An award winning lecturer, a Fulbright scholar, and a former consultant for the World Bank, Frank Zahn has traveled to Great Britain, most of Western Europe, New Zealand, Australia, Canada, several countries in Central America, China, India, Japan, and much of West Africa.
 His four trips to lecture at universities in China are the most memorable, especially the trip to Beijing and Dongying during the 1989 massacre in Tiananmen Square.
 When traveling, he does not shy away from culture shock.
 Once he remarked, "Why travel abroad if all you’re going to do is stay at the Hilton, sightsee, and shop for souvenirs in the tourist areas?"

-His publications include nonfiction books, economic research articles, commentaries, book reviews, essays, novels, short stories, and lots of poetry.
+His publications include nonfiction books, economic research articles, commentaries, book reviews, essays, novels, short stories, and poetry.

-Favorite writers of literary fiction include Emile Zola, D. H. Lawrence, F. Scot Fitzgerald, Ayn Rand, Graham Greene, Tennessee Williams, and Ernest Hemingway.
+Favorite writers of literary fiction include Emile Zola, F. Scott Fitzgerald, Ayn Rand, Henry Graham Greene, and Ernest Hemingway.
 Favorite writers of commercial fiction include John Jakes, Catherine Cookson, David Baldacci, and Frank Slaughter.